SAS Technical Support and Policies

 - In the Subscriptions section, click Technical Support Updates - News and Operational Announcements.

-SAS documents Alert Priority issues, as well as problems that are not of alert status, in the form of SAS Notes.
+SAS documents Alert Priority issues, as well as issues that are not of alert status, in the form of SAS Notes.
 Search for Alert Priority issues in the Samples & SAS Notes database.

 Telecommunications Relay Service enables calls to be placed and received by people with hearing or speech disabilities who use a teletypewriter (TTY) or other text-input device.
-This service is available in all 50 states in the U.S., the District of Columbia, and U.S. territories.
-SAS Technical Support can use the Telecommunications Relay Service to communicate with US customers who have hearing or speech disabilities.
+It enables the SAS Technical Support team to communicate with customers who have hearing or speech disabilities.
+The availability of this service might vary by country or region.

-Technical support is available to all customers who license SAS software.
+Generally, technical support is available to all customers during the term of their agreement for SAS software or SAS cloud offerings that include access to SAS software.
 However, customers are encouraged to engage their designated on-site SAS support personnel as their first support contact.
-If the on-site SAS support personnel cannot address the request, they should contact SAS Technical Support to submit the support request.
-When customers contact SAS Technical Support, they might be required to provide information (for example, their SAS site number, company name, email address, and telephone number) that identifies them as a licensed SAS software customer.
+If the on-site SAS support personnel cannot address the request, customers should contact SAS Technical Support to submit the support request.
+When customers contact SAS Technical Support, they might be required to provide information (for example, their SAS site number, company name, email address, and telephone number) that identifies them as a SAS customer.
 Failure to provide this information might preclude SAS Technical Support from taking action on the support request.

-For most SAS software products, there is no additional charge for technical support.
-Charges for any fee-based Technical Support services are outlined in the license agreement.
+For most SAS software and SAS cloud offerings, technical support is included in the fee set forth in the customer's agreement.
+Charges for any fee-based Enhanced Technical Support services are outlined in the license agreement.

 For Customers in North America during Normal Support Hours